GrammaTech/grammatech.github.io/prj/gtirb-vscode.md

 displaying an assembly file listing of the file's contents.
 When used in combination with GrammaTech's [DDisasm][] disassembler, the GTIRB VSCode extension provides a reverse engineering UI with unparalleled accuracy.

+The VSCode UI is available as open-source software.
+View the repository at [github.com/grammatech/gtirb-vscode].

+[github.com/grammatech/gtirb-vscode]: https://github.com/grammatech/gtirb-vscode

 The VSCode UI provides the following features (all demonstrated in the video below):

 - **Navigation:**